Jacob1e/Azure-SIEM/README.md

 <h2>Description</h2>
 <b>The Powershell script is used to for parsing out Windows Event Log information for failed RDP attacks using a third party API to collect geographic information about attacker locations.
-I logged thousands of failed RDP brute force attacks from around the world and monitored them using Azure Sentinel.
+I logged thousands of failed RDP brute force attacks attempting to connect to my VM from around the world and monitored them using Azure Sentinel.
 </b>